 Build-To Percentage.
 A build-to percentage specifies the percentage of the building facade that shall be located within the build-to zone.
 Facade articulation, such as window or wall recesses and projections, do not count against the required build-to percentage.
-Plazas, outdoor dining, and other public open space features that are also bounded by a building facade parallel to the frontage are counted as meeting the build-to percentage.
-Private residential courtyards that are no more than 18" above or below grade for residential uses may be counted for up to 40% of the build-to percentage in residential developments.
+Plazas, outdoor dining areas, and other open space features are counted as meeting the build-to percentage.
 Build-to percentage is calculated by building facade, not lot width.